Assessment for Secondary Students

 Grades 8 – 12

 The CM Global English (CMGE) assessment is a comprehensive series of tests that provides a snapshot of how well a secondary or elementary student whose first language is not English will manage in a learning environment where English is the medium of instruction.
 To be successful in such a classroom environment, the student must be able to both comprehend and express oneself in English.

 The first part of the CMGE assessment measures prior exposure to formal and informal English.
 It is a timed assessment looking at two-word verbs, clauses, various verb tenses, prepositions, pronouns, possessives, irregular plurals, comparatives and other examples of English semantics and grammar.
 At the conclusion, the student is automatically sent to the reading section.

-The third section is a timed, listening comprehension assessment, which consists of 40 short recordings.
+The third section is a timed, listening comprehension assessment, consisting of a number of short recordings.
 The student listens to each recording, some of which are illustrated, and chooses the best answer from a number of possible choices.
-Some of the recordings have accompanying pictures.
-Some of the recordings consist of oral passages that the student listens to and then answers several questions about the passage.
+Some of the recordings consist of oral passages requiring several answers.
 The assessment gets progressively more difficult.
 At the conclusion of this section, the student is sent to the fourth and last section of the assessment.

 The fourth section of the CM Global English assessment asks the student to produce a written sample that is timed and based on a randomly selected topic.
 Included in this section, available in the dashboard for teachers, is an optional, scoring matrix to score the student’s written sample.